Photographer:Jeffrey W. Lotz Affiliation:Florida Department of Agriculture and Consumer Services Source:www.bugwood.org Copyright:CC BY3.0

 ***Also of note, the moth has a successful breeding population in Hawaii, but was introduced intentionally.

 AUGUST 1, 2018: The Cactus moth has been observed in Brazoria County, Texas.
 Remember that the orange and black caterpillars are the best way to ID this species.
+Following this sighting, Texas Department of Agriculture has also documented this pest in Colorado and Chambers County.
+USDA-APHIS surveys have found it in Jackson County, and citizens reporting to TISI have documented it in Hays County.

 Please report any sightings (along with photos) to TISI through Ashley Morgan-Olvera, M.S. at (firstname.lastname@example.org), or through the Texasinvasives.org Sentinial Pest Network.
 Any specimens that are to be mailed in should be sent in alcohol.